 If a covered employee or covered dependent wishes to authorize another person (e.g., family member) to act on his/her behalf on matters that relate to filing of benefit claims, notification of benefit determinations, and/or appeal of benefit denials, he/she must first notify the Plan Administrator of such authorization by providing a completed Notice of Authorized Representative form.
-The Notice of Authorized Representative form can be obtained from Human Resources.
+The Notice of Authorized Representative form can be obtained from your Human Resources Department.